Project Control – Level 3

 Project Controllers are involved in projects from the beginning.
 You may find yourself working in many different types of industries from shipbuilding through to house building or you may even oversee the construction of local hospitals to luxury hotels.
 When companies carry out essential maintenance work at their sites they need someone to “control the shutdown” to ensure that work is carried out quickly and efficiently to minimise disruption to productivity.
-This career path can take you all over the world managing thousand pound, or event multi million pound, projects.
+This career path can take you all over the world managing thousand pound, or even multi million pound projects.

 3 GCSE’s, A-C including Maths, English & ICT.

 If you do not hold the relevant GCSE’s you will need to complete the Functional Skills qualifications as part of your apprenticeship.
 You will also cover topics relating to Employer Rights and Responsibilities and Personal Learning, Thinking Skills.